Updated on September 3rd, 2020 by Bob Ciura

 Secondly, many small-cap securities are outside the investment universes of most institutional investment managers.
 This creates less demand for shares, which reduces their prices and creates better buying opportunities.

-For this reason, there are typically far more mis-priced investment opportunities in a small-cap index like the Russell 2000 than a large-cap index like the S&P 500.
+For this reason, there are typically far more mis-priced investment opportunities in a small-cap index like the Russell 2000 than a large-cap stocks index like the S&P 500.
 Investors with a value orientation should keep this in mind when searching for their next purchase opportunity.

 Russell 2000 Performance